CloudSecurityAlliance/CSA-Guidance/Domain 1- Cloud Computing Concepts and Architectures.md

 However, these benefits only appear if you understand and adopt *cloud native* models and adjust your architectures and controls to align with the features and capabilities of cloud platforms.
 In fact, taking an existing application or asset and simply moving it to a cloud provider without change will often reduce agility, resiliency, and even security, all while increasing costs.

 The goal of this domain is to build the foundation that the rest of the document, and the recommendations, are based on.
-To provide a common language and understanding of cloud computing for security professionals, and to begin highlighting the differences between cloud and traditional computing to help guide security professionals towards adopting cloud native approaches that result in security (and other) benefits, instead of creating more risks.
+To provide a common language and understanding of cloud computing for security professionals, to begin highlighting the differences between cloud and traditional computing , and to help guide security professionals towards adopting cloud native approaches that result in security (and other) benefits, instead of creating more risks.

 This domain includes 4 sections: